 The Domestic Abuse Investigation Unit will target the perpetrators of serious and complex domestic abuse cases and provide early and effective support to victims and their families.
-The Rape Investigation Unit will continue to deliver a victim-centred approach in partnership and place victim welfare and support at the forefront of the investigation.
+The Rape Investigation Unit will continue to deliver a victim-centered approach in partnership, provide investigative consistency and place victim welfare and support at the forefront of the investigation.